Personal (Alcohol) Licensing

 Are there any trade associations?

-British Institute of Innkeeping (see external link at the bottom of this page)
+British Institute of Innkeeping (see external link on this page)

-British Beer and Pub Association (see external link at the bottom of this page)
+British Beer and Pub Association (see external link on this page)

 With effect from 1 April 2015 the ten year expiry period for Personal Licences was removed and Licences now last indefinitely.
 If your Personal Licence was issued before this date then there is no longer a requirement to renew the Licence.
 If you would like a replacement Licence which does not show the old expiry date please return your Licence together with a passport size photo and the statutory fee of £10.50.